keenanwoodall/Deform/.github/README.md

 > Are skinned mesh renderers supported?

 Yes.
 However because of how Unity handles skinned mesh renderers; the mesh cannot be modified after its bones are animated.
 This means that animations to the skinned mesh renderer are applied *after* Deform modifies the mesh; which is often not the desired effect.
+Read more [here](https://github.com/keenanwoodall/Deform/wiki/WTF-Is-Up-Skinned-Mesh-Renderers).

 > I'm getting an error about read/write permissions.
 How do I fix it?

 This means you have a Deformable component on a mesh that doesn't have read/write permissions enabled.
-Select the offending mesh in your Project window and enable Read/Write permissions in its import settings.
+The offending Deformable component should have a "Fix It" button in the inspector that will change the import settings, but on older versions of Deform you'll have to select the offending mesh in your Project window and enable Read/Write permissions in its import settings manually.

 > Do deformers have to be on the object they are deforming?